saadtazi/fakr-node/README.md

 (name might change)

-Create a dynamic web server that generate static or dynamic responses based on json json configuration.
+Create a dynamic web server that generates static or dynamic responses based on json configuration.

 Routes can be added ~soon -> dynamically and~ at startup.